Home > Best Time to Visit San Diego

 When is the best time to go to San Diego?

 The best times to visit San Diego are the months of March, April, September, and October, as they are generally warm and less crowded than summer.
 Tourist season is at its peak in June, July, and August, but you’ll also find cloudy skies at the beach for much of early summer (known locally as June gloom).
 The coolest months are January and February, and they also tend to be the quietest month for visitors.
+The best San Diego hotels are in high demand from May to October.

 When to Visit San Diego?